Botany, New South Wales

-Botany is a suburb in the Eastern Suburbs of Sydney, in the state of New South Wales, Australia.
-Botany is located 11 kilometres south of the Sydney central business district and is part of the Bayside Council.
+Botany is a suburb in the south of the Eastern Suburbs of Sydney, in the state of New South Wales, Australia.
+Botany is 11 kilometres south of the Sydney central business district and is part of the Bayside Council.

 Botany sits on the northern shore of Botany Bay, east of Sydney Airport, adjacent to the suburbs of Mascot, Banksmeadow, Pagewood and Port Botany.